x4dqn/OpenARMap/README.md

 This repository contains the **first component** of that system: an Android application for capturing high-quality spatial data.
 The app records image sequences, camera poses (via ARCore), GPS coordinates, and IMU sensor data.
 This forms the foundation for downstream processing into 3D reconstructions and Earth-anchored localization.

 While the current focus is on mobile capture, this repository will eventually house the full OpenARMap codebase, including reconstruction tools, metadata generation, cloud pipelines, and web-based visualization.
-We're releasing this early to kickstart development, invite collaborators, and begin testing participatory mobile scanning in real-world conditions.

 We’re releasing this early-stage mobile app to kickstart development, invite collaborators, and begin testing participatory mobile scanning in real-world conditions.